Conductance and Influence-Capital: Modeling Online Social Influence: Preliminaries Related Works

-\sh{Retweet cascades} consist of an original tweet and the subsequent retweets.
-We denote a marked cascade up to time $T$ as $\His_\zeta(T)=\{v_1, v_2, \ldots\}$, where $v_i = (t_i, \zeta_i)$ denotes the $i$th tweet, $t_i$ is the event time relative to the original tweet ($t_1 = 0$), and $\zeta_i \in \mathbb{R}$---dubbed the \textit{mark}---is the event meta-data.
-The branching structure of retweet cascades is a latent graph $(G, E)$ where $G$ are the tweets, and $E$ contains direct retweet relations.
-Given a cascade of $n$ events, we define the set of all valid branching structures as $\Upsilon = \{G | (v_i, v_j) \in G \text{ so that } t_i < t_j\}$. \citet{rizoiu2018debatenight} show that $|\Upsilon| = (n-1)!$. \cref{fig:teaser} shows an example retweet cascade, its most likely branching structure in solid lines and other potential branching structures in dashed lines.
+\sh{The Branching Structure} of retweet cascades is a latent graph $(G, E)$ where $G$ are the tweets, and $E$ contains direct retweet relations.
+Given a cascade of $n$ events, we define the set of all valid branching structures as $\Upsilon = \{G | (v_i, v_j) \in G \text{ so that } t_i < t_j\}$. \citet{rizoiu2018debatenight} show that $|\Upsilon| = (n-1)!$. \cref{gim:fig:teaser} shows an example retweet cascade, its most likely branching structure in solid lines and other potential branching structures in dashed lines.
 Next, we compute the probability mass function over the branching structure set $\Upsilon$.

-\sh{Hawkes Processes} \citep{hawkes1971spectra} are stochastic processes with the self-exciting property---the arrival of an event increases the likelihood of future events---, applicable here due to the property of social affirmation (i.e., past social actions encourage incoming actions).
-In Hawkes processes, events arrive following the conditional intensity
+\sh{Hawkes Processes} \citep{hawkes1971spectra} have emerged as a powerful tool for modeling social media events and information diffusion, providing a mathematical framework for capturing the self-exciting nature of online user activities \cite{Rizoiu2017a,Kong2020}.
+The self-exciting property---the arrival of an event increases the likelihood of future events--- is applicable here due to the property of social affirmation (i.e., past social actions encourage incoming actions).